blha303/gitlab-discord-bridge/README.md

 gitlab-discord-bridge
 =====================

-A super simple GitLab>Discord bridge that I made because the only other option is a node.js thing, and nobody should be forced to use node.js.
+A super simple GitLab&gt;Discord bridge that I made because the only other option is a node.js thing, and nobody should be forced to use node.js.

 Usage
 -----

-After setup (see below), the webhook URL is "http://<ip>:25431/<discord channel id>" to support posting in any channel.
+After setup (see below), the webhook URL is "http://&lt;ip&gt;:25431/&lt;discord channel id&gt;" to support posting in any channel.
 The bot user will need to be added to the server by an administrator before attempting to post.

 Instructions
 ------------